Waleed Zuaiter: Early life and education

-Zuaiter, an American with Palestinian ancestry, born in 1971 in Sacramento, California, but grew up in Kuwait.
+Waleed Zuaiter, an American with Palestinian ancestry, was born in Sacramento, California, but grew up in Kuwait.

 He returned to the United States to earn his degree in philosophy and theatre at George Washington University, in Washington, D.C..

 Career

 Zuaiter began his acting career with several productions in Washington, before relocating to New York City.

 On the New York stage, he received critical acclaim for his portrayal of a former Iraqi translator for the U.S. military, in George Packer's Betrayed.
 He also has starred in David Greig's The American Pilot at the Manhattan Theatre Club, Tony Kushner's Homebody/Kabul, Ilan Hatsor's Masked, Eliam Kraiem's Sixteen Wounded, and Victoria Brittain and Gillian Slovo's Guantanamo: Honor Bound to Defend Freedom.
-He also performed alongside Meryl Streep and Kevin Kline in Mother Courage at the Public Theater.
+He performed alongside Meryl Streep and Kevin Kline in Mother Courage at the Public Theater.

-Zuaiter is also the producer of the annual New York Arab-American Comedy Festival and a member of the Arab-American theater collective NIBRAS.
+Zuaiter has produced the annual New York Arab-American Comedy Festival and has been a member of the Arab-American theater collective NIBRAS.

-Zuaiter's film and television productions include the HBO/BBC miniseries House of Saddam, Sex and the City 2 and The Men Who Stare at Goats, in which he played the role of Mahmud Daash.
-Recently, he completed filming the suspense-thriller Elevator, directed by Stig Svendsen, in which he plays a man trapped in a Wall Street elevator with several people, one of whom has a bomb.
+Zuaiter's film and television productions include the HBO/BBC miniseries House of Saddam, Sex and the City 2, and The Men Who Stare at Goats, in which he played the role of Mahmud Daash.
+In the 2011 suspense-thriller Elevator, directed by Stig Svendsen, he plays a man trapped in a Wall Street elevator with several people, one of whom has a bomb.